Mourad-NOUAILI/TOP2018/facteur/readme.md

-# Solving of the "factor" problem with a DFS on a K12 graph
+# Solving of the "Postman" problem with a DFS on a K12 graph

+## Problem: (Tour-1 of the preselection of TOP2018)

+A postman delivers mails as follows:
+- He can start with any house.
+- He delivers the mail of the next house, if and only if, its number is composed by at least one digit of the number of the previous house.

+He wanna deliver the mails of these houses: 11, 29, 19, 36, 40, 44, 52, 61, 70, 74, 83, 47.

+__How many houses at maximum, the postman can deliver their mails at one run ?__

 ## Reader's background (Yep, I mean you :) )